 At the time, recruiting staff did not have the means, time or inclination to check the bona fides of this 5’ 10” healthy lad.
 Charles was welcomed as the latest recruit to replenish A.I.F. troops at the Gallipoli landing.
 He was shipped out on the HMAT Euripides on the 31 October 1917.

-After landing at Gallipoli, Charles was buried alive by an exploding shell and wounded.3
+After landing at Gallipoli, Charles was buried alive by an exploding shell.3

 They were however prepared to consent to his re-enlistment once he had turned 18.
 As the story goes, his father, born in France, positively encouraged him to do so.5